 Particulars of Employees and Related Disclosures

-However having regard to the provisions of first proviso to Section 136(1) of the Actthe Annual Report excluding the aforesaid information is being sent to all the Members ofthe Company and others entitled thereto.
-The said information is available for inspectionat the Registered Office of the Company on all working days except Saturdays between11:00 A.M. and 1:00 P.M. upto the date of meeting.
-Any member interested in obtaining thesame may write to the Company Secretary and same shall be furnished on request.
+However having regard to the provisions of first proviso to Section 136(1) of the Act the Annual Report excluding the aforesaid information is being sent to all the members of the Company and others entitled thereto.
+The said information is open for inspection and any member interested in obtaining the same may write to the Company Secretary and will be furnished on request.

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

-The particulars as required to be disclosed in terms of Section 134(3)(m) of the Actread with Rule 8 of the Companies (Accounts) Rules 2014 are given in Annexure - Dforming part of this Report.
+The particulars as required to be disclosed in terms of Section 134(3)(m) of the Act read with Rule 8 of the Companies (Accounts) Rules 2014 are given in Annexure - C forming part of this Report.